morshed005/creating_tidy_data/CodeBook.md

 # Code Book

 This code book summarizes the resulting data fields in `tidy_data.txt`.

+## Variables
+* 'DataSet_1' is the required dataset in step 1
+* 'DataSet_2' is the required dataset in step 2
+* 'DataSet_3' is the required dataset in step 3
+* 'DataSet_4' is the required dataset in step 4.
+Data was already with descriptive columnNames.
+No change was made
+* 'DataSet_5' is the required dataset in step 5

 ## Identifiers